A family-focused long-term care residence

 Three care-giving moms attended the

-Through referrals by the Minnesota Brain Injury Alliance, we now have a small support group that meets in St. Paul at the Marjorie McNeely Conservatory at Como, for coffee and a time to share, to offer support, and bond in our own way.
+Through referrals by the Minnesota Brain Injury Alliance, we now have a small support group that meets now and then in St. Paul at the Marjorie McNeely Conservatory at Como, for coffee and a time to share, to offer support, and bond in our own way.
 Families are invited to join our group by email or in person.
 We know you are out there.
 Together we can help other families adjust, cope, and find the courage to bring a child or spouse home from an institution.
 There are tips to help you do the best for your family member while they are living in a traditional group home.
 We can even help you set up a CaringBridge website to keep your friends and family informed.
 An organized group of families can lead the way to make changes in caregiving standards that will help these special people have the highest quality of life possible.
 Once Granite House is open, we will have handouts, literature, and visiting speakers from the Minnesota Brain Injury Alliance to get us started on our educational outreach and support group programs.

 If you are a parent, spouse, sibling, partner, or even a close friend of someone with a severe and permanent brain injury, please join our mailing list and our support network.
 Read the information about the minimally conscious state on our website, and help spread the word about this group of people.
 There may be more than we know.
 We feel like we may have much in common with the families of children with other lifelong conditions who started support groups decades ago to spread awareness and make changes.
 Think of the wonderful programs and acceptance that has come out of these efforts, and help us now to do what is right for these young people.

 For more information about our support network and meetings, email